A Complete Guide to Teaching English in Vietnam

 With over 5 years of experience teaching English in Vietnam, let me share the knowledge I’ve picked up.
 From what qualifications you need to teach in Vietnam and how to find a job, to where to live and what companies to work for, this complete guide to teaching English in Vietnam will help to prepare you for moving to Vietnam to teach English.

-There are 4 main types of jobs for teaching English in Vietnam; kindergarten, public school, international/bilingual school and at a language centre.
-You can find out more information about the specifics of each type of position as well as some reputable companies to apply for in this post.
-The two most popular for TEFL certified teachers are public school and language centres (after-school classes).
+There are 4 main types of jobs for teaching English in Vietnam; kindergarten, public school, international/bilingual school and a language centre.
+The two most popular teaching roles for ESL teachers are public schools and language centres (after-school classes).

 ⏰ Public school classes run during the day, with early mornings